kadamwhite/talks/2016/wp-as-data-csvconf/wp-as-data.md

 ## _yet another_
 ### API?

 ???
+This project has become a hot topic in the WP community, and we're seeing a lot of excitement about it, but what's different?

 The reason this is exciting is that this plugin is being built with the intent of merging this API into WordPress core, which would give WP users unprecedented access to their content

 ---